sfinktah/comfy-ovum/README.md

 Some custom nodes for Comfy that I just couldn't live without.
-Some have come from other packages that were annoyingly hard to find, some have been improved from other peoples' work who don't accept PR requests, some have been made by me, and one has been made entirely by AI.
+Some have come from other packages that were annoyingly hard to find, some have been improved from other peoples' work who don't accept PR requests, some have been made by me, and one has been made entirely by AI (but basically had to be rewritten afterwards).

 ## Twin Connectors: SetTwinNodes and GetTwinNodes